flutter/website/src/web.md

 to compile the Flutter core and framework along with your application into a single, minified source file that can be deployed to any web server.

-In this early stage of development, we envisage Flutter for web being valuable for many scenarios.
+In this early stage of development, we envision Flutter for web being valuable in many scenarios.
 For example:

 * **A connected [Progressive Web Application](https://developers.google.com/web/progressive-web-apps/)